Understanding the Sample Process

 Salesman Sample (SMS): Salesman samples are made to put on display in the retail showroom, given to traveling sales reps, and are used to take orders at trade shows.
 Salesman samples are displayed to pre-sell the line and for assessing customer's feedback.
 Based on buyer’s response, it can be used to forecast demand of a particular style.
 Salesman samples are made with actual fabric, trims and accessories.

 Photo Samples: These samples are sometimes made in smaller sizes than the ‘fit samples’ depending on the model’s size.
 These samples will be used to take professional photos intended for editorial and marketing as well as shooting flats for catalogue/web content.
 It’s tempting to try to save money by making your base size the smaller photo sample size, however it will impact your fit if you do this.
-Your base size must be a mid-range size to grade properly so it fits all sizes.
+It’s best for your base size to be a mid-range size to grade properly so it fits all sizes.

 Top of Production Sample (TOP sample): Once production is online, the first few pieces are taken off the production line.
 Production pieces are sent to buyer as TOP sample.
 Not all buyers ask for TOP sample.
 The purpose to request one is to cross-check whether the factory is following the PP sample specification or not.
 If not, there is usually time to catch the error and adjust the remainder of production to ensure the final product meets specifications.